 - Everything else, keep it under 1000 pixels wide.

-Then drop it into a compression tool like www.compressor.io.
+If you need to shave off a few more KB, drop it into a compression tool like www.compressor.io.

 Final image size should ideally be under 100 KB before you upload it to your website.